- GDP (PPP):

 - FDI Inflow:

-Kyrgyzstan’s economic freedom score is 55.8, making its economy the 116th freest in the 2022 Index.
-Kyrgyzstan is ranked 24th among 39 countries in the Asia–Pacific region, and its overall score is below the regional and world averages.
+The Kyrgyz Republic’s economic freedom score is 55.8, making its economy the 115th freest in the 2023 Index.
+Its score is the same as last year.
+The Kyrgyz Republic is ranked 25th out of 39 countries in the Asia–Pacific region, and its overall score is below the world and regional averages.

-Kyrgyzstan is a Central Asian republic that since independence in 1991 has been plagued by weak governance, organized crime, and corruption.
-Sooronbai Jeenbekov, who became president in 2017, resigned in 2020 after days of protests that followed a disputed parliamentary election.
+Independent since 1991, Kyrgyzstan is plagued by weak governance, organized crime, and corruption.
+President Sooronbai Jeenbekov resigned in 2020 after protests occasioned by a disputed parliamentary election.
 In January 2021, Sadyr Japarov was elected to succeed him.
-The influx of Chinese workers, nontransparent Chinese loans and investment, and government contracts won by Chinese firms have bred voter resentment and political instability.
+The influx of Chinese workers, nontransparent Chinese loans and investment, and government contracts won by Chinese firms have bred political instability.
 Kyrgyzstan is a member of the Russia-backed Eurasian Economic Union.
-Its economy is heavily dependent on gold exports and remittances from Kyrgyzstani migrants working in Russia and Kazakhstan.
+Its economy depends on gold exports and remittances from Kyrgyzstanis working in Russia and Kazakhstan.
 Cotton, wool, and meat are the main agricultural products, but only cotton is exported in any quantity.

 Rule of Law

-Kyrgyzstan has nine preferential trade agreements in force.
-The trade-weighted average tariff rate is 5.9 percent, and 18 nontariff measures are in effect.
+The trade-weighted average tariff rate is 6.5 percent, and layers of nontariff measures are in force.
 The overall investment climate is subject to considerable risk and uncertainty.
-The financial sector, dominated by banking, is underdeveloped and lacks an effective regulatory infrastructure.
+The financial sector, dominated by banking, is underdeveloped and lacks effective regulatory infrastructure.
 Credit costs remain high.
-In 2020, measures were taken to increase liquidity in the financial system.